gustavoveronese/markdown-cv/index.md

 __RiskControl Serviços - Software Engineer, Tech Leader, Brazil__

 As a Software Engineer during the high growth phase of the start up, I developed decision support solutions for financial services institutions to help manage balance-sheet exposure to market risk factors such as fluctuations in interest rates, foreign exchange rates, stock prices, indexes or commodities prices.
 I implemented pricing and market risk models for financial instruments, such as Bonds, Interest Rate Derivatives, and Foreign Exchange (FX) Options.
 Responsible for the maintenance and evolution of the solution core, asset pricing, P&L, and integrations.
 As main technologies, worked in C, C#, Delphi, COM+, MySQL and SQL Server.
 Implemented version control systems and bug reproting tool.
-Managed a team of 6 developers from 2007.
+Promoted to Manager and Partner in 2007, led a team of 6 developers from 2007.
 The company was acquired by Accenture in 2010 ([announcement](https://newsroom.accenture.com/news/2010/accenture-acquires-riskcontrol-rio-based-risk-management-company-adding-end-to-end-software-solution-to-its-risk-offerings)).

 ## Education